Plamen D Stefanov

 - Uniqueness and stability for the non-linear boundary rigidity/lens rigidity problem

 - Those two problems for manifolds with conjugate points

-- Possible generalizations for non-Riemannian families of curves motivated by inverse problems for hyperbolic systems
+- Possible generalizations for non-Riemannian families of curves motivated by inverse problems for hyperbolic systems and relativity

 - Other Integral Geometry problems

 A new direction (for me) is discretizations of inverse problems and the related question of sampling.
 It turns out that there is a natural link between sampling and semiclassicsal (microlocal) analysis.